White, Charles, b. 1918 d. 1979

 REEL 2041: Correspondence, exhibition catalogs and invitations, address to the Second Annual Conference of Negro Artists (7 p.), and drafts of "Images of Dignity: The Drawings of Charles White" (1966), by Benjamin Horowitz, White's dealer.

-REEL 3099: 31 items consisting of 3 travel diaries kept by Francis B. White, wife of Charles White, photographs and a recording of their trip to Russia in 1950, and 11 record album covers designed by Charles White.
+REEL 3099: 31 items consisting of 3 travel diaries kept by Frances B. White, wife of Charles White, photographs and a recording of their trip to Russia in 1950, and 11 record album covers designed by Charles White.